 This post may contain affiliate links and Rebel Love may be compensated for purchases visitors make through these links.
 We only promote products and services we really care about and that we think are useful.
 Read the full policy here.

-What’s interesting about Sex at Dawn is it offers research-based evidence against the modern assumption that human beings are an innately monogamous species.
+is it offers research-based evidence against the modern assumption that human beings are an innately monogamous species.
 Human beings are adaptive creatures, and monogamy was a response (for some, an ultimatum) to the demands of a changing society.
+Sex at Dawn

 I do not raise these evolutionary findings to undermine the monogamous lovers out there.
 Rather, I want to release and relieve individuals who feel unfit for such a limiting relationship structure.

 is a respected book written by sex and medical professionals, as well as the open marriage and relationship community.
 Authors Dossie Easton and Janet Hardy define the term Ethical Slut slut as “a person of any gender who has the courage to lead life according to the radical proposition that sex is nice, and pleasure is good for you.” is essentially a guide for people who want to explore some form of an open relationship.
 They coined and supported Ethical Slut ethical non-monogamy versus the indistinct “open relationship.”

 But what is

 “Non-monogamy is the practice of engaging in multiple sexual or romantic relationships simultaneously.
 Non-monogamy can be practiced in ways that are generally considered to be ethical or unethical by those in non-monogamous communities.
 Generally speaking, those in ethical non-monogamous relationships strive to focus on open communication, negotiation of rules and treat each person involved with the same dignity and respect regardless of their role within a non-monogamous couple or group.
 Ethical non-monogamy can take the form of polyamory, swinging, open marriages, and other similarly structured relationships.”